paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_31.jpg)

-If you are not happy with the display, delete the added map and pan and zoom on the mainb display as appropriate using the pan and zoom controls:
+If you are not happy with the display, delete the added map and adjust display as appropriate using the pan and zoom controls:

 ![](./img/class9_32.jpg)